Cauchy-Schwarz Regularized Autoencoder: Evaluation

 In our evaluation, we fix all hyperparameters except one latent dimensions which are all listed in Table~\ref{tab:hyparameters_fixed}.
 Model specific hyperparameters can be found in Table~\ref{tab:hyperparameters_var}.

 Static MNIST has fixed binarization of image pixels~\cite{larochelle2011neural} where dynamic MNIST with dynamic binarization during training~\cite{salakhutdinov2008quantitative}.
 Omniglot~\cite{lake2015human} contains $1,623$ hand-written characters from $50$ various alphabets with $20$ images per class.
 Caltech 101 Silhouettes (Caltech101) is a dataset with silhouette images of $101$ object classes.
 The silhouettes are black polygons of the corresponding objects on a white background.
 Similar to dynamic MNIST, dynamic binarization was applied for both Omniglot and Caltech101 during train and test.
 CIFAR10~\cite{krizhevsky2009learning} consists of 60,000 colour images of $32 \times 32$ in 10 classes, with 6000 images per class.
 All the image data sets images were either normalized with pixels between $0$ and $1$ or $-0.5$ and $0.5$.
 Empirically, we found that normalizing $-0.5$ and $0.5$ for a discretized logistic likelihood performed better than leaving it normalized between $0$ and $1$.
 These settings including binarization, likelihood and number of samples for train, validation and test can be found in Table~\ref{tab:dataset_setup}.
 FERA 2015 contains about 140{,}000 images from 41 subjects.
 Intensities are annotated for 5 AUs.
 DISFA contains per frame intensity annotations from 27 subjects of 8 AUs on a 6-point ordinal scale.
 For DISFA and BP4D we normalized the images using facial landmarks.
-We used the facial landmark annotations to to extract the locations of the eyes from facial images in each dataset.
-We then registered the two facial points to a reference frame (average points in each dataset) using similarity transform \cite{ZengCTCX15,ZhaoCTCZ15}.
+We extract the locations of the eyes from facial images in each dataset using facial landmark annotations.
+We used the two facial points to calculate the average points in each dataset to define a reference frame.
+For that, a similarity transform was employed as in ~ \cite{ZengCTCX15,ZhaoCTCZ15}.
 The final image size is $256 \times 256$.
 For training we randomly cropped to images of size $224 \times 224$, and applied horizontal mirroring and random rotation for data augmentation.
 For validation and testing, we only center cropped images to size $224 \times 224$.

 For each type of evaluation (density estimation, kNN clustering, semi-supervised learning) we used the same architecture for our proposed approach and all comparison methods.
 This is to ensure fair comparisons between all models.
 For grayscale image datasets with image sizes of $28 \times 28$, we used MLP based architectures whereas for RGB image datasets we used residual (CIFAR10) and convolutional (Fera, DISFA) architectures.
 The architectures used are depicted in Table~\ref{tab:model_architecture}.